yliu8/Course-Project-TCP-Network-Storage/ReadMe.md

-##Proposal for Course Project: TCP Network Storage
+##Proposal for Course Project: TCP Network Storage(Proposal has been changed with the final program)

 Team members: Hao Zhou , Pei Zhang , Ya Liu
 We try to implement TCP Network Storage (TNS), which is like DROPBOX to some extent.